go-redis/docs/docs/cluster.md

 To iterate over master nodes, use `ForEachMaster`.
 To iterate over slave nodes, use `ForEachSlave`.

-To change options for a specific shard:
+To change options for some shard:

 ```go
 rdb := redis.NewClusterClient(&redis.ClusterOptions{